-For parents and families, life during the time of coronavirus is marked by an information overload of safety measures.
+For parents and families, life during coronavirus is marked by an information overload of safety measures.
 From exercising the proper hand washing and sanitizing techniques to ensuring that cloth face masks cover little noses and mouths properly, families today are more overwhelmed than ever.

-For many families, one of the most difficult safety measures to follow is to keep their children at least 6 feet from other children, especially when that includes young neighbors with easy access to them.
+One of the most difficult safety measures for families to follow is to keep their children at least 6 feet from other children, especially when that includes young neighbors with easy access to them.
 Given the abundance of life-saving precautions now occupying the new normal, June’s National Safety Month provides families with a reminder of those everyday safety risks to children at home and outdoors.

-According to Safe Kids Worldwide, nearly 7.7 million children are treated for injuries in emergency rooms and 8,000 families lose a child because of a preventable injury every year.
-Preventable injuries can include falls, biking accidents, heatstroke, drownings, as well as other serious injuries.
+According to Safe Kids Worldwide, nearly 7.7 million children are treated for injuries in emergency rooms, and 8,000 families lose a child because of a preventable injury every year.
+Preventable injuries can include falls, biking accidents, heatstroke, drownings, and other serious injuries.

-Since many families are still quarantining, it’s also important to note the “top five hidden hazards in the home,” which include magnets, recalled products, windows, tip-overs, and pools and spa drains.
+Since many families are still quarantining, it’s also important to note the “top five hidden hazards in the home,” including magnets, recalled products, windows, tip-overs, and pools and spa drains.

 - HEATSTROKE.
 Did you know that a car can heat up 19 degrees in just 10 minutes?
 As excitement grows about going outside for the first time in weeks, remember to never leave a child unattended in a car.
 Never!
 Not even for a minute to run into a store.
 According to Safe Kids Worldwide, a child dies from heatstroke in a vehicle, on average, every 10 days.
 More than half of these deaths, according to Safe Kids Worldwide, are because the caregiver forgot the child was in the car.

 Sure, this is a lot of information.
-But what’s important here is that even during a worldwide pandemic, it’s possible to prevent injuries and keep children safe.
+Nevertheless, what’s important here is that even during a worldwide pandemic, it’s possible to prevent injuries and keep children safe.
 With summer’s bittersweet arrival and most of the season’s activities canceled, children are experiencing a lot more unstructured time.
-This means more risk.
+This all means more risk to children.
 A more inclusive list of preventable injuries and how to keep children safe can be found at Safe Kids Worldwide or the National Safety Council.